openedx/edx-documentation/en_us/open_edx_students/source/sfd_discussions/provide_feedback.rst

 On rare occasions you might come across a discussion contribution that is inappropriate.
 You can flag any post, response, or comment for a discussion moderator to review.
-To do so, open the contribution, select **More**, and then select **Report**.
+To do so, open the contribution, select top right icon to open actions menu, and then select **Report**.

 The discussion moderation team can investigate any flagged posts, responses, or comments and take the appropriate action.

-.. note:: Only the person who flagged a contribution and the discussion moderation team can see that a contribution has been reported.

 ..
 Future: DOC-121 As a course author, I need a template of discussion guidelines to give to students